How to order the best fish in Spain

 • Anguila: eel (often sold as ‘angulas’ – baby eels/elvers)

 • Arenque: herring.
-Not a fish I’ve ever come across in Spain
+I’ve only ever seen smoked herring in Spain – a kipper in English.

 • Atún*: tuna.
 You’ll find tuna everywhere on the Costa Blanca – from a few chunks in a salad to a full-on tuna steak.
-Carving a tuna is a real skill – there are so many different cuts of meat available.
+Carving a tuna is a real skill; there are so many different cuts of meat available.
 Ventresca, a cut from the belly, is common on menus in Villajoyosa.
 Pebrereta, a stew with salted tuna, pumpkin, peppers and tomatoes is a local speciality.
+See also mojama later in this post.

 • Anchoas*: anchovies.
 They often come in olive oil, but are also smoked or salted which gives them a unique flavour.
 Use sparingly!
 We use them in salads and even pasta dishes.
 Anchoas are known as boquerones outside the north of Spain.